AlexvZyl/.dotfiles/.github/README.md

 > _ℹ️ &nbsp; Remember to choose i3 at the login screen._

+> _⚠️ &nbsp; These are my personal dotfiles, which means they will continuously change.
+If you came here from a reddit post and it is no longer like in the post, that is why._

 # Installation

 To install everything, simply copy and paste this into the terminal.
 Reboot after it is done.